 Based on a review of the Trust Preferred Securities and the Debentures documents, these documents do not provide a replacement rate for 3-month LIBOR or include other fallback provisions which would apply on the LIBOR Replacement Date.
 Based on the U.K. Financial Conduct Authority's current statements, it does not appear that a synthetic LIBOR benchmark will be applicable to the Trust Preferred Securities and Debentures.
-Accordingly, absent an amendment to the Trust Preferred Securities and Debenture documents, some other change in applicable law, rule, regulation, or some other development, on and after the LIBOR Replacement Date, 3-month CME term SOFR or 6-month CME Term SOFR (as defined in the regulations) as adjusted by the relevant spread adjustment of 0.26161%, shall be the benchmark replacement for 3-month LIBOR in the Trust Preferred Securities and Debentures documents, and all applicable benchmark replacement conforming changes as specified in the regulations will become an integral part of the Trust Preferred Securities and Debenture documents, without any action by any party.
-The Company did not seek to amend the Trust Preferred Securities and Debentures documents to reflect any other LIBOR benchmark replacement.
-Accordingly, after the LIBOR Replacement Date, the 3-month CME term SOFR as adjusted by the relevant spread adjustment of 0.26161%, became the benchmark replacement for 3-month LIBOR in the Trust Preferred Securities and Debentures documents, and all applicable benchmark replacement conforming changes as specified in the regulations became an integral part of the Trust Preferred Securities and Debenture documents.
+Accordingly, absent an amendment to the Trust Preferred Securities and Debentures documents, some other change in applicable law, rule, regulation, or some other development, on and after the LIBOR Replacement Date, 3-month CME term SOFR or 6-month CME Term SOFR (as defined in the regulations) as adjusted by the relevant spread adjustment of 0.26161%, shall be the benchmark replacement for 3-month LIBOR in the Trust Preferred Securities and Debentures documents, and all applicable benchmark replacement conforming changes as specified in the regulations will become an integral part of the Trust Preferred Securities and Debentures documents to reflect any other LIBOR benchmark replacement.
+Accordingly, after the LIBOR Replacement Date, the 3-month CME term SOFR as adjusted by the relevant spread adjustment of 0.26161%, became the benchmark replacement for 3-month LIBOR in the Trust Preferred Securities and Debentures documents, and all applicable benchmark replacement conforming changes as specified in the regulations became an integral part of the Trust Preferred Securities and Debentures documents.